Deon-J-Butler/demo/README.md

-#Demo Project README
+# Demo Project README

 This is a simple readme file

 More text

-##Heading2
+## Heading2

-I'm on a branch BABY!
+Implementing a branch
-This is bound to cause trouble
+Overlap text on another branch
 Hope this doesnt hurt